FarzanaR11/Sentiment-Analysis-of-Bengali-Statements-on-Social-and-Electronic-Media-using-Quantum-NLP/README.md

 diverse feedbacks and influences from various social medias and electronic medias written in bengali language.
-One could also vary the computational model, for example, one could use Measurement-Based Quantum Computation (MBQC as the ability to transfer quantum states in unit time to accelerate addition ) instead of circuits[15].
+One could also vary the computational model, for example, one could use Measurement-Based Quantum Computation (MBQC as the ability to transfer quantum states in unit time to accelerate addition ) instead of circuits.
 Rather than being confined to single sentences, one could process larger text.
 We could work on other tasks besides question-answering, such as language generation, summarization, etc.
 Lastly, when hardware becomes more powerful we can simply scale up the size of the